abhishekvajani/abhishekvajani/README.md

 ## About Me
 I'm a Software Developer from India.
-- 🔭 I’m currently working on **AI Travel itinerary generator using PHP,MySQL and Javascript**
+- 🔭I’m currently working on LLM generated Trip Planner Web Application with Weather based checklist with Tech stack of Reactjs + Vite , Firebase and Typescript
 - 🌱 I’m currently learning: PHP,PowerBI and Advanced Javascript
 - 📫 How to reach me: abhi.vajani@yahoo.com